Yoav666s/dnd-wiki/collections/_lore/eva.md

 >
 > Why should you hide when you want to be seen?
 >
-> Why should you run when you want to be held?
+> Why would you run when you want to be held?
 >
 > Why do you leave when you cast such a spell?
 >